-Passport by Molina Healthcare (Passport) wants to remind our providers that observation status is meant to be a short period of time for providers to assess whether a patient requires hospital admission as an inpatient level of care, or if they are safe to be discharged with outpatient follow up.
+Passport wants to remind our providers that observation status is meant to be a short period of time for providers to assess whether a patient requires hospital admission as an inpatient level of care, or if they are safe to be discharged with outpatient follow up.
 Typically, observation status is managed in fewer than 24 hours and only rarely should it span more than 48 hours.